theramiyer/blog/_posts/2019/2019-11-22-is-the-jnu-protest-justified.md

 [^85f0b5b]: [<span class='small-caps'>NAFED</span> wasted over 30,000 MT onions, more than half of its buffer stock, amid soaring prices](https://theprint.in/india/nafed-wasted-over-30000-mt-onions-more-than-half-of-its-buffer-stock-amid-soaring-prices/323545/)

 Back to <span class='small-caps'>JNU</span>, is <span class='small-caps'>JNU</span> the best university in India?
 Largely, no. Do students in <span class='small-caps'>JNU</span> not engage in social disturbances?
 They do, all the time.
 But do we smother this?
 Well, if you agree to smother <span class='small-caps'>ABVP</span>'s and other student bodies' "disturbances" as well.
 But even then, it is still not convincingly justified; students are a major part of a democracy; these are people who have just attained adulthood and trying their way to nudge the country in a direction that they feel is good.
 This is called dissent in some cases.
 If dissent itself is curbed, then we are no democracy.
-If students do not have a voice, raise the voting age from 18 to, any arbitrary higher value.
+If students do not have a voice, raise the voting age from 18 to any arbitrary higher value.
 Would you do that?
 What happens to the largest vote bank, then?

 Yes, most <span class='small-caps'>JNU</span> students have this far left sort of mentality in general, and that is probably dangerous in today's India.
 But does that mean we shut down the university?
 Had you asked me three days before writing this, I would have said yes.
 Today, looking outside of WhatsApp University and rooms where news breaks first, I would say, heck, no.